 - 12002 may be used to stitch up a one-inch cut on a patient's arm

 If you use Medicare, you'll see CPT codes, but used a bit differently.
-Medicare uses HCPCS codes (Healthcare Common Procedure Coding System.)
+Medicare uses HCPCS codes (Healthcare Common Procedure Coding System) which are an adjusted form of CPT code.

 Matching CPT Codes to the Services They Represent